violapterin/dotfiles/note-on-vim-color-schemes.md

 Ethan Schoonover's popular scheme "solarized" attempts to realize a collection of painstakingly chosen pastel colors both eye-comforting and readable.
 The underlying mechanism is unnecessarily complicated, and I did not go to great lengths.
 But below is how I understand it.

 If under palette assignation, "solarized" requires a suitable ANSI palette to ultimately display correctly.
 Thus "solarized" relies on the corresponding "Solarized" theme, and hence corresponding palette.
-Fortunately, the release of iTerm2 include the "Solarized" theme.
+Fortunately, the release of iTerm2 includes the "Solarized" theme.
 With any other theme, it is to be realized and so displayed incorrectly.

-But if under direct assignation, none of the hex triplets being assigned is valid.
+But if under direct assignation, none of the hex triplets being assigned is valid in the case of "solarized".
 As a result, iTerm2 is forced to perform degradation, and its judgement is poor.
 The result is a bunch of undefined behavior and incorrect realization.

 Thus motivated, Romain Lafourcade prepared a simplified version named "flattened" for sake of robustness.
 When under direct assignation, *it assigns hex triplets same as "solarized", but defines degradation function in case true colors are not feasible*.
-And when under palette assignation, it *assigns a number within the already standardized 256 xterm palette*, ensuring they are all valid, irrespective of ANSI palette.
+And when under palette assignation, it *assigns a number within the already standardized 256 xterm palette*, ensuring they are all valid, irrespective of the ANSI palette the terminal theme provides.

 Similar can be said of all other schemes I listed.
 For direct assignation, they either *simply assign a hex triplets of a valid color, or assign an invalid triplet but specify degradation method themselves*.
-For palette assignation, it directly assigns a valid color in the xterm palette, which must be valid.
+For palette assignation, it *directly assigns a valid color in the xterm palette*, which must be valid.
 They all work (though very slightly differently) with either palette or direct assignation.

 I suppose it is fair to say that the original "solarized", though carefully researched and customized, is ill-designed.